JensRestemeier/visilib/README.md

 ## Please note:
 This is my WIP code to get visilib to work in my use case - if you want to do any work with visilib, please use https://github.com/dhaumont/visilib as a starting point until my code is stable enough to be merged back.

+I think I'm finally getting somewhere, the next step will be to look at the occluder/silhouette selection.
+I think stability of the CSG algorithm could be improved by making sure occluders are convex without holes, though I'll have to investigate appropriate algorithms for that.

 ## Visilib Overview

 The Visilib project aims to provide an efficient and robust library for **exact visibility computation** in 3D.